 The best benefit of TIG welding is its ability to weld two dissimilar metals at the same point.
 Thus, it enhances your versatility in welding jobs.

-As an inert gas, the welding machine uses Argon or Argon mixture gas mostly.
+The welding machine mainly uses Argon or Argon mixture gas as an inert gas.

 Setup Process For TIG Welding

-Although most TIG welding devices will come with the user manual, many welders may not understand it.
+Although most TIG welding devices will come with the user manual, many welders may need help understanding it.
 Also, most welders don’t even give it a damn.

-We feel their urgencies to get onto the welding job ASAP.
-Hence, here we will shortly describe the way to prepare your welding machine to initiate the welding job.
+We feel their urgency to get onto the welding job ASAP.
+Hence, we will shortly describe how to prepare your welding machine to initiate the welding job.

 - You will be using an air-cooled torch with the TIG welding.
-When you mount it make sure you use the adapter provided within your package.
+When you mount it, use the adapter provided within your package.
 Using a company-manufactured adapter is always better than using aftermarket ones.
-Using the adapter plug the torch.
-Then attach the regulator and welding hose.
+Using the adapter, plug the torch.
+Then, attach the regulator and welding hose.

 - Place the welding device on a stable surface.
 Carefully connect the remote control.
 These are the fingertip control or the foot pedal.
 The connection should be tight and snug.

-- Next, you will need to attach the ground clamp with the machine.
-It is sometimes called the work clamp and it holds the working material safely.
+- Next, you will need to attach the ground clamp to the machine.
+It is sometimes called the work clamp and holds the working material safely.
 Its other end will connect with the metal you want to weld.

 - Next, you have to select the right polarity for welding.
-It refers to the amperage setting and it varies according to the welding material.
-For aluminum, set it at AC on the front panel of the device.
-You have to fix the amperage or polarity setting as DCEN for welding steel and steel alloy.
+It refers to the amperage setting and varies according to the welding material.
+For aluminum, set it at AC on the device's front panel.
+You must fix the amperage or polarity setting as DCEN for welding steel and steel alloy.
 The DCEP amperage setting is workable with stick welding.

-- Before you can begin your TIG welding, you have to prepare the tungsten as it works as the electrode for welding.
-You will have to grind the tungsten (the detailed process is described in the next section).
-You will need 200grit papers to grind the tungsten.
+- Before you can begin your TIG welding, you must prepare the tungsten, as it works as the electrode for welding.
+It would help if you ground the tungsten (the detailed process is described in the next section).
+You will need 200-grit paper to grind the tungsten.

 - Next, you have to assemble the torch.
-You have to remove the tungsten attached to the torch first by loosening its cap.
+You must first remove the tungsten attached to the torch by loosening its cap.
 Next, remove the attached copper collet and nozzle from it.
-Then, connect the copper collet and its body into the torch.
+Then, connect the copper collet and its body to the torch.
 Finally, reconnect the nozzle with the tungsten torch.

 How to Use A TIG Welder:

-In the previous section, we have shortly described the process of setting up the TIG welder to weld your wished material.
+In the previous section, we have briefly described setting up the TIG welder to weld your desired material.
 But how do you perform all these critical steps sharply and perfectly?

 Don’t worry.

-Our next instructions will elaborate on the essential steps to use a TIG welder with perfection for the most accurate welding job ever.
+Our following instructions will elaborate on the essential steps to use a TIG welder with perfection for the most accurate welding job ever.

 Step 2: Grinding the Picked Electrode

-You have to continue grinding the electrode until a point where it is ready for use.
-It is particularly important if you have picked a rod from the new cylinder.
+You have to continue grinding the electrode until it is ready for use.
+You must pick a rod from the new cylinder.
 These rods are flat and don’t contain the pointed tip needed for welding.

 Here’s a little suggestion for the electrode grinding process-

-- For DC welding, make the tip more pointed than rounded.
+- For DC welding, make the information more pointed than rounded.

-You will need 200 grit papers to grind the electrode.
-The harsher the sandpaper is the quicker the grinding will be.
+You will need 200 grit paper to grind the electrode.
+The harsher the sandpaper is, the quicker the grinding will be.

-Also, a pointed electrode tip delivers a smaller arc and it is more directed towards the welding metal as well.
-And with the rounded tip, you may expect to see a dancing arc.
+Also, a pointed electrode tip delivers a smaller arc and is more directed toward the welding metal.
+And with the rounded end, you may expect to see a dancing arc.

 Step 3: Connecting Collets with the Molded Electrode

 Check the protective sheath on the collet.
 Make sure the mounted rod is ¼” away from the sheath but not more than that.
 Otherwise, you run the risk of ruining the entire welding job.
-The good thing is that in many TIG welds the electrode comes built-in and ready for use.
+The good thing is that the electrode comes built-in and ready for use in many TIG welds.

 Thus, you can skip the step.